Virginia Beach Car Accident Lawyers

 Virginia has several restrictions regarding personal injury lawsuits, including the following:

 - Two-year statue of limitations.
-Victims must file a lawsuit within two years after an accident when seeking damages for injuries.
+Individuals must file a lawsuit within two years after an accident when seeking damages for injuries.

 - Pure contributory negligence.
 If a victim is found to be just one percent at fault for an accident, they may lose their right to sue.